chiccueri/Run-analysis/README.md

 2. Extracts only the measurements on the mean and standard deviation for each measurement
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive activity names
-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-**dataMerged.txt**, a data set 10299*563 obtained merging the raw X\_train and X\_test which have been added to the fields "subject" and "activity"
+**dataMerged.txt**, a data set 10299*563 obtained merging the raw X\_train and X\_test which have been added to the fields "subject" and "activity".
-**dataTidy.txt**, a data set 180*68 with the average of each variable for each activity and each subject
+**dataTidy.txt**, a data set 180*68 with the average of each variable for each activity and each subject.

 **REQUIREMENTS**
 Since the file is in R, you must have R installed to run the script with the follow packages:
 - utils
 - reshape2